olepoeschl/NQueensFAF-GUI/README.md

       - currently developing a system for distributing the workloads as efficent as possible, so that CPU's and GPU's of all classes can contribute usefully

-      - we aim to have a working version till September 2022
+      - we aim to have a working version till October 2022

       - there will be a website with a ranking of all participants and the current progress of the project when it runs